ArdalanAhanchi/HandServer/README.md

 * Flask `pip3 install Flask`

 ## To run
-Run the server program, the first argument is the camera ID.
+Run the server program.
+Optionally, you can pass the camera ID as the first argument.
-* Camera ID 0: `python3 server.py 0`
+* Camera ID 0: `python3 server.py`
 * Camera ID 2: `python3 server.py 2`

 ## Endpoints